 Abstract

 Time-restricted Feeding is an increasingly common diet that may modulate metabolic health.
-As recent evidence suggests pregnant people have considered or used the diet and pregnancy is a critical period of development for both parent and child, investigation of the effects of TRF during pregnancy in preclinical models is warranted.
+As recent evidence suggests pregnant people have considered or used the diet, and pregnancy is a critical period of development for both parent and child, investigation of the effects of TRF during pregnancy in preclinical models is warranted.
 We employed a chow fed daily early time-restricted feeding (eTRF) regimen during the dark during the course of mouse pregnancy and evaluated its effect on maternal body weight and food intake, maternal insulin sensitivity, and offspring early postnatal health.
 We found that dams who were fed eTRF consumed similar kilocalories during the course of their pregnancies and gained comparable weight to Ad Libitum dams.
-Dams who were exposed to eTRF had similar insulin sensitivity but increased rebound from hypoglycemia during late gestation.
-Fertility, and pup birth weight were comparable between diets, but there was a significant reduction in litter sizes and rates of survival to postnatal day 3 in eTRF dams.
+Dams who were exposed to eTRF had similar insulin sensitivity but had greater rebound from hypoglycemia during late gestation.
+Fertility and pup birth weight were comparable between diets, but there was a significant reduction in litter sizes and rates of survival to postnatal day 3 in eTRF dams.
 Pups born to eTRF dams had similar growth to postnatal day 21.
-These data suggest that eTRF during gestation has mild effects in pregnant populations but may impact offspring health.
+These data suggest that eTRF during gestation has mild effects in pregnant dams but may negatively impact offspring health.
 More evaluation of this phenotype is warranted in order to translate to pregnant human populations.

 Introduction

 The timing of eating with respect to one’s circadian rhythm has become an area of interest as a modifiable component of the diet to alter for health reasons.
-There are many forms of eating that attempt to manipulate the timing of food, among them is time-restricted eating or feeding (TRF/TRE).
+There are many forms of eating that attempt to manipulate the timing of food; among them is time-restricted eating or feeding (TRF/TRE).
 With this modality, one confines caloric intake to a predictable and condensed period of time each day, in line with the circadian day, ultimately increasing the number of hours spent fasting.